realreal07/Grow-A-Garden-Macro/README.md

 - added select all buttons in ui so you dont have to manually check every box
 - added user inputs in the ui for webhook and discord userid if you want discord messages
 - added toggle for discord pings in macro settings
-- added a few more webhook integrations
+- added a few more webhook integrations (they kinda suck)
 - added virages donate tab/links

 INSTRUCTIONS: